-Makrut lime leaves (also previously known as kaffir lime leaves) have an intense fragrance that lends itself perfectly to many Thai and South-East Asian dishes.
-Here’s everything you need to do about this famous ingredient.
+Makrut lime leaves (also known as kaffir lime leaves) have an intense fragrance that lend themselves perfectly to many Thai and southeast Asian dishes.
+Here’s everything you need to know about this famous ingredient.

 Makrut lime leaves have an hourglass-shaped “double” leaf structure.